Explore UCD

 • Students who are parenting

 The Student Support Fund is divided equally across all approved applicants until such time as the fund is exhausted.
 Payment varies from year to year.
-This year, eligible students registered to the full academic year will receive a one-off payment of €650.
-Eligible students registered to 1 trimester will receive €325.
+For the academic year 2025/26, eligible students registered to the full academic year will receive a one-off payment of €650.
+Eligible students registered to one trimester will receive €325.

-Please read the guide below carefully before applying.
-This will help you determine if you are eligible to apply and gives you important information about the fund and how to make an application through your SISWeb account.
+Please read the guidance below carefully before applying.
+This will help you to determine if you are eligible to apply and gives you important information about the SSF and how to make an application through your SISWeb account.
 Please also read carefully the section on supporting documentation.

-If you have any questions after reading the guide, please make an appointment to see your Student Adviser.
+If you have any questions after reading the guide, please contact your Student Adviser to discuss any queries you may have.

 To apply, please follow these steps:

-1. Check that you meet the means-tested income limit: Eligibility for support from the Student Support Fund is based on a defined and appropriately documented income figure.
+1. Check that you meet the means-tested income limit: Eligibility for support from the SSF is based on a defined and appropriately-documented income figure.

-2. Source your supporting documentation: e.g. SUSI letter, Statement of Liability, Social Welfare Statement, Notice of Assessment (see full details below).
-Your application will not be processed if you do not have the correct supporting documentation.
+2. Source your supporting documentation: e.g. SUSI letter, Statement of Liability, Social Welfare Statement, Notice of Assessment.
+Your application will be returned to you and will not be processed if you do not have the correct supporting documentation when you apply.
+Further details on supporting documentation can be found in the next section.

-3. Combine your supporting documentation: You will be able to upload only one document to your online application so please save all pages of documents into one file. e.g. Word Document or PDF.
+3. Combine your supporting documentation: You will be able to upload only one document to your online application so please save all pages of all documents into one file.
+We recommend that you upload your documentation as a PDF.
+Click here to learn how to merge multiple pages into one document.

-4. Log into your SISWeb: Click on the Programme Services tab > Welfare & Assistance > Student Support Fund.
+4. Log into your SISWeb: On SISWeb, click on the Programme Services tab > Welfare & Assistance > Student Support Fund.

-5. Complete the online form: Please complete the income section accurately and ensure that details are consistent with your submitted documentation.
-Upload your supporting documents file.
-Your application will not be processed if you do not upload supporting documentation.
+5. Complete the online form: Please complete the income section accurately and ensure that the details are consistent with your submitted documentation.
+Upload your supporting documentation file.
+Your application will be returned to you and will not be processed if you do not upload the appropriate supporting documentation when you apply.

-6. Click Save: Your application status will display 'awaiting verification' until the SSF Administrator has assessed your application.
+6. Click save: save: Your application status will display 'awaiting verification' until the SSF Administrator has reviewed your application.
 You will be notified directly if there are any outstanding requirements.
+Please bear with us as this may take some weeks due to the large number of applicants to the SSF.

 Note: You do not need to submit receipts.

-Applicants are strongly encouraged to request the appropriate financial documentation from the relevant source as early as possible as there can be delays in obtaining this information.
+Applicants are strongly encouraged to request the appropriate financial documentation from the relevant source as early as possible as it can sometimes take time to obtain the correct documentation.

-At least one of the following financial documents listed below must be uploaded to your application, to clearly show the household income of the relevant family/parent/guardian.
-A pdf is the preferred document type and screenshots from phones or websites will not be accepted.
+At least one of the financial documents listed below must be uploaded to your application.
+This document needs to clearly show the household income of the relevant family/parent/guardian.
+A PDF is the preferred document type.
+Note: Screenshots from phones or websites will not be accepted.

-• 2022 Statement of Liability (previously known as P21) for parent/guardian, which the relevant person can get online at (opens in a new window)www.revenue.ie or by contacting their local Revenue office.
-You can submit one for yourself if you were 23 or older on 1 January of the year you started your course.
+• 2024 Statement of Liability (previously known as P21) for parent/guardian: The relevant person can get this online at (opens in a new window)www.revenue.ie(opens in a new window) or by contacting their local Revenue Office.
+You can submit one for yourself if you were 23 years or older on 1 January of the year you started your course.

-• Social Welfare Statement: Statement from your local Social Welfare Office showing the total amounts received for the tax year 2022 (statement must show payments for Jan 2022-Dec 2022). (opens in a new window)Request a social welfare statement here.
+• Social Welfare Statement: Statement from your local Social Welfare Office showing the total amounts received for the tax year 2024.
+The Social Welfare Statement must show payments for January-December 2024. (opens in a new window)Click here to request a social welfare statement.

-• Notice of Assessment for 2021 or 2022 for parent/guardian.
-If it applies, a current letter from the Revenue Commissioners exempting the relevant person from filing tax returns or equivalent from another state.
+• Notice of Assessment for 2023 or 2024 for parent/guardian.
+(If applicable, a current letter from the Revenue Commissioners exempting the relevant person from filing a tax return or equivalent from another state.)

-Note: You will be able to upload only one document to your online application so please save all pages of documents into one file.
+Note: You will be able to upload only one document with your online application so please save all pages of documents into one file.
+Click here to learn how to merge multiple pages/files into one file.

-• Independent mature student (over 23 years on 1 January of the year you started your course): Please submit all financial details relating to your personal circumstances (as opposed to that of a parent or guardian).
+• Independent mature student (over 23 years on 1 January of the year you started your course): Please submit all financial details relating to your personal circumstances as opposed to those of a parent or guardian.

-• Eligible EU nationals from outside of Ireland: you will need to supply scans/photos of original income documents for your parents/guardians.
-If you were 23 on 1 January of the year you started your course you can submit documents in your own name.
-All uploaded documents must be officially translated into English, and cover the period of Jan-Dec 2022 (which means you may need to upload documents for more than one year if Jan-Dec 2022 is not covered in one document).
+• Eligible EU nationals from outside of Ireland: You will need to supply scans/photos of original income documents for your parents/guardians.
+If you were 23 on 1 January of the year you started your programme, you may submit documents in your own name.
+All uploaded documents must be translated into English.
+You may use, for example, Google translate to translate your documents.
+All uploaded documents must cover the period January-December 2024.
+This means that you may need to upload documents for more than one year if the period January-December 2024 is not covered by one document.

 • What is a Statement of Liability?

-This is a form from Revenue previously known as a P21 and is a statement of total income, tax credit and tax paid for a particular tax year.
+This is a form from Revenue previously known as a P21 and is a statement of total income, tax credits, and tax paid for a particular tax year.

 • How do I get a Statement of Liability?

 You need a Profit/Loss account and Balance Sheet to show income.
-You also need a Notice of Assessment certificate for 2020, which is provided by Revenue once your accounts have been submitted and tax has been paid.
+You also need a Notice of Assessment Certificate for 2023 or 2024; this is provided by Revenue once your accounts have been submitted and tax has been paid.
 Your accountant will be able to provide the relevant information.

-The status of your application can be seen on the SISWeb system.
+The status of your application can be seen on your SISWeb.

-Due to the influx on applications when the SSF opens, application approval can take up to 3 weeks.
-Applications are moved from 'Awaiting Verification' to 'Application Verified' which means your application has been approved and funding should be received within 1 week.
+Due to the high volume of applications when the SSF opens, application approval can take up to 6-8 weeks.
+When your application moves from 'Awaiting Verification' to 'Application Verified', this means that your application has been approved and that funding should be received within 1 week.
 Please ensure your nominated bank account details are correct on SISWeb.

-You will be contacted by email if there are any outstanding requirements on your application.
-We would kindly ask that students do not repeatedly email to check their application status, as this can slow down the verification process
+You will be contacted by email if there are any outstanding requirements for your application.
+We would kindly ask that students do not repeatedly email to check their application status as this can slow down the verification process.

 Common errors which lead to applications being delayed or rejected are:

 Supporting documents being uploaded in the incorrect format and therefore cannot be accessed and verified.
-Please upload your supporting documentation in PDF format.
-Alternatively a Word document or JPEG image may also be accepted.
+Please upload your supporting documentation as a PDF.

-Please ensure any documentation is not corrupted or password protected before uploading to your SSF application.
-In particular, please ensure you have removed the password encryption on your SUSI Award Letter.
-This can be done by clicking 'print to pdf', which will allow you to save and upload it without the password.
+Please ensure any documentation is not corrupted or password-protected before uploading to your SSF application.
+In particular, please ensure that you have removed the password encryption on your SUSI Award Letter.
+This can be done by clicking 'print to pdf' which will allow you to save and upload the document without the password.
+More detail can be found by clicking this link.

-Mistakenly clicking the wrong pathway (i.e. HEAR or Non HEAR) will send your application to the wrong department and prevent it from being assessed.
-Please ensure you tick the correct checkbox.
+Please ensure that you tick the correct checkbox, HEAR or Non-HEAR, when applying.
+Mistakenly clicking the wrong checkbox will send your application to the wrong department and prevent it from being assessed in a timely manner.

-Words inserted where numbers should be, or numbers inserted where words should be may cause errors in your application and will result in your application not being submitted and not being recorded.
+Words inserted where numbers should be or numbers inserted where words should be may cause errors in your application and will result in your application not being properly submitted.

 • Personal data collected as part of the application process may be processed for the purposes of coordinating, monitoring and evaluating the operation of the SAF.